Board of Directors

 Jenny Fitzer – Program Director:

 Jenny has been involved in animal rescue since 2007.
-Jenny co-founded Leech Lake Legacy with Marilou Chanrasmi in May 2011.
+Jenny founded Leech Lake Legacy in May 2011.
 Jenny was actively involved with Red Lake Rosie's Rescue (a rescue founded by Karen Good to help the animals at Red Lake Reservation) in 2009-2010 and organized six Red Lake spay/neuter clinics over the course of two years.

 Jenny plans and coordinates our spay/neuter clinics, wellness clinics, and surrender events.
 She also coordinates the weekly transports of dogs and cats from Leech Lake, Red Lake, and White Earth reservations, as well as surrounding communities.